dereksonderegger/444/docs/03_Intro_to_Graphing.md

     g) Add labels for the x-axis and y-axis that are appropriate along with a main title.

-3. We'll next make some density plots that relate several factors towards the birthweight of a child.
+3. We'll next make some density plots that relate several factors towards the birth weight of a child. *Because these questions ask you to produce several graphs and evaluate which is better and why, please include each graph and response with each sub-question.*
     a) The `MASS` package contains a dataset called `birthwt` which contains information about 189 babies and their mothers.
 In particular there are columns for the mother's race and smoking status during the pregnancy.
 Load the `birthwt` by either using the `data()` command or loading the `MASS` library.
     b) Read the help file for the dataset using `MASS::birthwt`.
 The covariates `race` and `smoke` are not stored in a user friendly manner.
 For example, smoking status is labeled using a 0 or a 1.
 Because it is not obvious which should represent that the mother smoked, we'll add better labels to the `race` and `smoke` variables.
 For more information about dealing with factors and their levels, see the `Factors` chapter in these notes.